::: high power mono tube amplifier series 2020 for 115 to 180 watt power output :::

-StereoTimes’ Most Wanted Component Award 2017 for Challenger 115.
+StereoTimes’ Most Wanted Component Award 2017 for Challenger 115

 The CHALLENGER series of monoblocs are the foundation of the AudioValve range of amplifiers, which have been refined and perfected since first introduced in 1987.
 The CHALLENGER is unique in so many key areas.
 For example, it can use KT-88s, 6550s or EL-34s with equal ease as power tube.
 And depending on the tube used, its output can range from 110 wpc to as high as 180 wpc.
 This is made possible by our revolutionary and proprietary ABR circuitry, which monitors, biases and controls each tube independently in the most AudioValve power amplifers.

 This feature allows the use of any of the mentioned tubes or, indeed, a combination of any of the three.
 This redefines in a truly innovative way the concept of “plug and play.”
 It also makes tube replacement very economical, as there is no need for costly and exotic tubes which have to be matched in order to get the best sound from the amplifier.
 Another truly impressive detail .
 That is, the circuitry is totally balanced from input right to output terminals.
 All of this means the CHALLENGER can drive any speaker on the market, from conventional drivers to exotic electrostatics and ribbons, with complete ease.

 The most recent affirmation of the beauty and prowess of this truly unique and great amplifier came in the November 1999 issue of The Absolute Sound, one of the most respected industry magazine in the world.
 AudioValve Challenger combine also excellente with electrostatic speakers.
 Already since 1984 we produce our series called “Challenger”.
 We are likewise using the proved PPP concept with only one difference: the complete circuitry is fully symmetric.
-By chosing the correct tubes and making some little detailed changes for example a 115 Watt power amplifier with EL34 turns to Challenger 140 at e.g. KT88 mounting.
+By chosing the correct tubes and making some little detailed changes for example a 115 Watt power amplifier with EL34 turns to Challenger 140 at e.g. 6550 / KT 88 / KT120 mounting.

 The magazine HIFI-VISION has already chosen this series for being one of the best in a test in may 1992.
 In the meantime the technology has not stood still here, too.
 By now also this series is equipped with our so-called BIAS-regulators which define each tubes standby current exactly.
 LED lamps inform you about used up tubes, so you can change them easily.
 You can therefore use ordinary stand-tubes, also in case of replacement.
 Don’t let yourself be talked into buying expensive tubes – our amplifiers don’t need selected tubes for making a good sound.
 The prefered using of these instrments in combination with conventional dynamic loudspeakers is also the using in connection with electrostatic loudspeakers.
 Particularly in this case this series shows his enormous advantages regarding the loudspeaker controlling.
 Without problems and with a high musical sense you can obtain a harmonically interplay between your components.

 With an additional Stand-By-switcher on the front panel you can turn down the anode voltage in longer intervals without shutting the amplifer down.
 The tubes stay warm and can deliver the maximum of musical quality directly after switching-on.
 Let us try to describe you with simple words what are the advantages of this series with PPP principle.
 You all remember the conventional PP circuitries .
 Nearly unexceptional every manufacturer uses this concept because of its little effort – at the expense of the sound we think.
 In our PPP circuitries we work with a so-called Autotrafo.
 This means, in our circuitry the transmitter is not in the high-voltage bearing anode, but in the mass bearing cathode.
 When employing our final tubes we talk about the cathode follower, which means that the cathode voltage follows direclty control voltage at the tubes control grid.
 So we are not using the characteristics of the final tube dynamic.
 In fact we use the tubes only as power suppliers.
 Which tubes delivers the power is getting a subordinated question.
 In plain language this means, we are not regulated by the characteristics of the tubes in our circuitry.
 With a little imagination you will soon discover the invaluable benefit of this conception.